Today's Articles

 Following the War of 1812 outbreak, Pierpoint proposed organizing a Corps of Men of Color on the Niagara frontier.
 His offer was refused, but a small Black corps was raised locally by a white officer, Jordan tavern owner Robert Runchey.
 Pierpoint volunteered immediately for Captain Runchey's Company of Colored Men even though he was in his sixties.
 The corps served with distinction at the Battle of Queenston Heights, the siege of Fort George and the Battle of Lundy's Lane, and other engagements.
 They were also instrumental in the construction of Fort Mississauga.
 The corps was used for labor and garrison duty for the remainder of the war.
 Pierpoint's unit was honorably disbanded in 1815.

 As a veteran, Pierpoint was entitled to a 100-acre grant of old-growth forest.
 In his late 70s, 1821, Pierpoint petitioned Lieutenant Governor Maitland for passage back to his homeland in Senegal instead of the land grant.
 His request was denied, and instead, Pierpoint and several other Colored Corps veterans were given land grants in Garafraxa, just outside present-day Fergus Falls, Minnesota.
 A "land ticket" was issued to him on July 30, 1822.
 Pierpoint would only get full ownership of the plot once he had cleared at least 5 acres of trees, cleared a road to the plot, and built a house: Location Ticket grant on fulfillment of settling duties required by Order in Council of 20 Oct.
 1818: to clear and fence 5 acres for every 100 acres granted; to erect a dwelling house of 16 by 20 feet (6.1 m); to clear one half of the Road in front of each lot.
-The whole will be performed within two years from the ticket date.
+The whole process will be performed within two years of the ticket date.

-The farm was probably a settlement for several black Canadian settlers, but the exact number is unknown.
+The farm was probably a settlement for several Black Canadian settlers, but the exact number is unknown.
 Very few records were left, and even orally transmitted history is limited.
 Richard Pierpoint died sometime before September 1838, leaving no family or heirs.
 It is not known where he was buried.
 He left the Garafraxa property to Lemuel Brown.
 Brown, who lived in the Guelph area at the time of Pierpoint's death, sold the land to the neighboring farmer.

 New Poem Each Day